 Second Pre-requisite: You must have domain admin privilege in AD root forest for the ID you are going to use for this task.

-Let us see step by step procedure to join the ESXi host to the domain via the command line as mentioned below.
+Let us see step by step procedure to join the ESXi host into the AD domain via CLI as mentioned below.

-3. Login with root id to the ESXi server.
+Step 3.
+Login with root id to the ESXi server.
 Maybe you need to enable direct root login if it is not already enabled.
+That you can do from ESXi Login by logging as root and enable direct root login.

 # /etc/init.d/lwsmd start